GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 |Local IP ranges| `192.168.0.0/24`|The GCP IP ranges matching the selected subnet.|

 ## Configuration of strongSwan

-To install strongSwan on:
-Debian 9.6 or ubuntu 18.04 use below commands:
+To install strongSwan on Debian 9.6 or Ubuntu 18.04, use the following commands:

-$sudo apt update
+    sudo apt update
-$sudo apt install strongswan strongswan-pki
+    sudo apt install strongswan strongswan-pki

-RHEL7 or centos7:
+To install strongSwan on RHEL 7 or CentOS 7, use the following command:

-$yum install strongswan
+    yum install strongswan

 **Step 1**: Ensure that IP forwarding is enabled